keichi/hpcmaspa17-pfanalyzer/src/2_goal.md

   simulation.
 Synthetically generated communication patterns might not reflect the characteristics of real-world applications well.
 - _Parallel job execution_: The simulator should allow concurrently running multiple jobs to reproduce a realistic HPC cluster environment.
-This implies that job scheduling, node selection and process mapping should also be simulated since these affect.
+Job scheduling, node selection and process mapping should also be simulated since these significantly affect the communication performance of applications.
 - _Lightweight and fast simulation_: The simulator should be designed to be lightweight and fast to carry out large number of simulations with different parameters in a reasonable amount of time.
 If necessary, appropriate